rham0917/MuCuteClient/README.md

 MuCuteRelay is your go-to implementation for Android, designed specifically for Minecraft Bedrock! 🎮✨

 ## Notice
-MuCuteClient does not take amy code from protohax.
+MuCuteClient does not take any code from protohax.
 It is independently developed, Any person trying to take down the repo because of this reason cannot. girl 💜

 ## Features
 1. No modifications to the Minecraft client—like, seriously! 🙌